Engee documentation

 n new Interactive content for scripts

-Implemented a very handy tool for you to navigate through the contents of a script.
-The content is generated automatically based on the formatting of the text of the sections.
-You can quickly jump from one section of the script to another, execute it or delete it.
+We have implemented a very convenient tool for you to navigate through the contents of the script.
+The content is generated automatically based on the formatting of the text sections.
+You can quickly navigate from one section of the script to another, execute it, or delete it.
 You can also quickly create a new section.

 image12

-n new Possibility to open a "broken" interactive script
+n new The ability to open a "broken" interactive script

-Sometimes it happens that part of the file data is lost during transmission over the network and scripts stop opening in development environments.
-This can carry a great risk of loss of development work and time spent on development.
-To minimise such losses, we have made it possible to open a "broken" script in text form.
-This way you can get access to its contents.
+Sometimes it happens that part of the file data is lost during transmission over the Network and scripts stop opening in development environments.
+This can carry great risks of losing groundwork and time spent on development.
+To minimize such losses, we made it possible to open the "broken" script in text form.
+This way you can access its contents.

 image5